 Free Hotel Stay

-You are planning your next holiday but haven't decided yet if you should go to Mexico, somewhere in the Caribbean, or maybe try some other life-changing experiences.
-Then, one day, your decision is made easier by an email.
-It says that you won a free stay at a hotel in the Bahamas.
+Let’s say you are planning your next holiday.
+However, you haven’t decided yet if you should go to Mexico, somewhere in the Caribbean, or maybe try some other life-changing experiences.
+Then, one day, your decision is easier to take because of an email.
+It says that you won a free hotel stay at a resort in the Bahamas.
 It is a big hotel chain that you used in the past, so your name is still in their books.